Home

 6. Discard empty tube by securely wrapping in several layers of newspaper and discarding in trash.

-The manufacturer makes this flea control medication available in packages of four or six tubes.
-(My veterinarian has sold me one tube at a time at an exorbitant price, so I now buy Advantage for my two cats at discount online pet pharmacies.
-It’s much cheaper!)
+The manufacturer makes this medication available in packages of four or six tubes.
+(My veterinarian has sold me one tube at a time at an exorbitant price; it's much cheaper to buy Advantage online-if you don't need it right away.)

 It comes in two dosage sizes.
 You'll have to weigh your cat to get the right dosage.
 The two choices are for cats nine pounds (4 kg) and under and for cats over nine pounds.

-Be sure to use only Advantage for Cats, and not for dogs.
-And do not use this cat flea medicine on any other animals.
+Be sure to use only Advantage for Cats, and not the medication for dogs.
+Do not use this medicine on any other animals as it's not formulated for other animals.

 Safety and Toxicity